Moving Multisite to a New Domain (Without Errors!)

 You can also find more detailed information on moving your domain, you can check out the Changing the Site URL page in the WordPress Codex.

-If you need to migrate your entire site to a new server or hosting company, you can find detailed instructions in our post How to Safely Move Your WordPress Site (Without Losing Anything!).
+If you need to migrate your entire site to a new server or hosting company, you can find detailed instructions in our post Migrating WordPress (and Multisite!) to a New Server.

 Have you used any plugins or tools for moving your Multisite domain?
 Which one is your favorite?
 Share your experiences and top picks in the comments below.